Be the first to know

 About a year ago, we began to use Lencioni’s six questions – six critical questions every organization must answer – to help us shape and define the future of Codility.
 What began as a reconnection exercise designed to help us bridge our bold vision with action on the ground, soon expanded into a company-wide conversation around why we exist and how we behave.

 We formed a steering group and ran a series of workshops facilitating deep conversations around the purpose of our organization, and what sort of culture we need to curate to drive it.
 The process was purposefully messy, and eventually lead us to the following:

 Codility exists because the world needs more problem-solving capacity.

 This is one step away from ‘we want the world to be a better place’ and that’s by design.
 Codility was created out of necessity.
-Greg, our founder, used his experience in competitive coding to build an automated programming test he could send candidates before interviewing them – saving him on screening time which he instead spent on the Senior Engineer side of his role.
+Greg, our founder, used his experience in competitive coding to build automated programming tests he could send candidates before the in-person technical interview – saving him time on pre-employment screening which he instead spent on the Senior Engineering side of his role.